sriharshaguthikonda/NegativeScreen/README.md

 Graphic acceleration (Aero) must be enabled.

-.NET 4.5 is required.
-(Should be available out of the box on up-to-date Windows installations)
+.NET 9 is required.
+Install the latest .NET Desktop Runtime 9.0 on your system.

 ## Default controls